YuriyShestakov/IntelliVault/README.md

 ## Installation

-To install the plugin using the Intellij built-in plugin management dialog, go to **Preferences** > **Plugins** > **Browse Repositories**, type *Intellivault* and click the **Install** button.
+To install the plugin using the Intellij built-in plugin management dialog by going to **Preferences** > **Plugins**.
+From there search for "IntelliVault" and choose install.

 NOTE: If after installing the plugin and restarting the IDE you don't see the **IntelliVault** option under **Tools** then your version is most likely not supported.

 ## Setting up Vault CLI

 IntelliVault uses the [Filevault CLI](https://docs.adobe.com/content/help/en/experience-manager-65/developing/devtools/ht-vlttool.html) under the covers to transfer content between IDEA and your AEM repository.
-This is a hard dependency, and requires downloading and unpacking Filevault CLI v3.2+ before you can configure the plugin.
+This is a hard dependency, and requires the user to download and unpack Filevault CLI v3.2+ before you can configure the plugin.

-You can download the filevault CLI from https://repo1.maven.org/maven2/org/apache/jackrabbit/vault/vault-cli/.
+You can download the FileVault CLI from https://repo1.maven.org/maven2/org/apache/jackrabbit/vault/vault-cli/.
 Be sure you download the binary artifact, version 3.2 or greater, e.g. https://repo1.maven.org/maven2/org/apache/jackrabbit/vault/vault-cli/3.4.2/vault-cli-3.4.2-bin.zip.
 Once the download has completed, locate it in your Downloads directory and unpack it to the directory of your choice.

 ## Configuration

-Open the plugin configuration dialog accessible via **Preferences** > **Tools** > **IntelliVault** and set the following properties.
+Open the IntelliVault configuration dialog accessible via **Preferences** > **Tools** > **IntelliVault** and set the following properties.

 - **Vault Directory**: Set this to the directory where you unpacked Filevault, ie. `/Users/myuser/dev/tools/vault/vault-cli-3.4.2/bin`
 - **Repository**: See `Multi-Repository Configuration` below
-- **Show Operation Confirmation Dialogs**: If checked, IntelliVault will prompt you to comfirm each operation.
-Uncheck this to remove those confirmations
 - **Nitpicky Details** These properties are optional and shouldn't require changes under normal setups:
     - **Temp Directory** Where the plugin will store working files.
 Defaults to the `java.io.tmpdir`
     - **File Ignore Patterns** A comma delimited list of patterns to ignore for VLT operations